First-Year Orientation Committee (FYOC)

 - FYE Website improves the effectiveness of the website by seeking feedback from students, evaluating best practices, proposing changes, and coordinating with others on implementation.

-- You Tube produces videos to help educate about important topics in a dynamic format.
+- You Tube/Videography produces videos to help educate about important topics in a dynamic format.

 - Facebook coordinates efforts to create content and answer questions as needed.